 Join us aboard the USS Savannah (CL-42) for a tour around and through her storied history of service in the United States Navy, from 1933-1946, on the Atlantic and Pacific Oceans, from operation "Torch" to operation "Magic Carpet."
 We'll bring the Galloping Ghost back to life!

 Available: Wednesday, Friday - Sunday

 THE REMARKABLE JOURNEY OF CAPTAIN MOSES ROGERS

 Hear the incredible story of the Steamship Savannah's historic trans-Atlantic voyage in 1819 - the first Atlantic crossing by a steamship - by the man who captained her.
-Captain Rogers will provide you with his first-hand account of the first steamship's unique construction and her historic oceanic crossing which ushered in the Age of Steam!
+Captain Rogers will provide you with his first-hand account of Savannah's unique construction and her historic Atlantic crossing which ushered in a new era of oceanic travel!

 Available: Sunday - Thursday